Priyanka-Gangadhar-Palshetkar/titanic-survivors/README.md

 * [seaborn](https://seaborn.pydata.org/)

 ## Project Motivation<a name="motivation"></a>
+The sinking of the Titanic is one of the most infamous shipwrecks in history.
+On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
+While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

 With this analysis, I wanted to confirm some thoughts I had after I watched the movie [Titanic](https://en.wikipedia.org/wiki/Titanic_(1997_film)).
 1. In the movie it was shown that women and children were first sent on life boats when the Titanic sunk.
 I want to confirm whether the data gave the same outcome and that there was a better chance of survival if you were a female or a child.
 2. Similar to the above one, whether there was a better chance of survival if you were from the first class?